 The best way, in my opinion, to go about tackling Gozo in one day would be to rent your own vehicle, be it the Jeeps that big groups rent out (mostly) or just any other scooter or car, which we opted for.

 So if you ever find that you want to see Gozo and you are very short on time, I suggest that you follow this post.
-Due to car troubles our time in Gozo was cut short but we still managed to do everything we planned to.
+Due to car troubles our time in Gozo was cut shorter than planned but we still managed to do everything we wanted to.

 Quick suggestion, when on the ferry stand on the front and look over the sides, often times dolphins can be seen racing the ferry, putting on one hell of a show.